 - Although they're very gentle with children if they were raised with them, Kuvaszok puppies can be rambunctious and may accidentally knock over a small child.

 - Never allow anyone to reprimand your Kuvasz.
-If he feels that the person who's reprimanding him isn't "worthy" to do so, he will resent it.
+If they feel that the person who's reprimanding them isn't "worthy" to do so, they will resent it.

 The Kuvasz is perhaps the oldest of the three ancient dog breeds of Hungary, the other two being the Puli and the Komondor.
 They may have arrived with the Magyar tribes who invaded Hungary some 1,200 years ago, and one Hungarian dog historian posits that they were there many centuries earlier.